Is my kid too short for his age?

 Parents, it is important to understand what is considered "normal growth" for your child.
 You can utilize the World Health Organization growth chart to track their growth.
 This will help you monitor their development and ensure they are progressing within the expected range.

 Do note that this is just a general guideline.
-It is also important to observe whether your kid is lagging behind in his developmental milestones such as slow development of physical skills, like standing, and walking
+It is also important to observe whether your kid is lagging in his developmental milestones such as slow development of physical skills, like standing, and walking

 Diagnosis and Treatment of Growth Problems